microsoftgraph/microsoft-graph-toolkit/specs/mgt-login.md

 <mgt-login></mgt-login>
 ```

-Multiple account version of the Login component is rendered.
+Multiple account view of the Login component is rendered.

 ### Example 3: Login component is used with no authentication provider